 About the Challenge

-Today, it is estimated that there are over 900 chronically homeless men and women in Santa Cruz County.
+Today, it is estimated that there are over 900 people experiencing chronic homelessness in Santa Cruz County.
 Without new efforts, these individuals can expect to be living on the street for the rest of their lives and to live roughly 30 fewer years than the average American.
 Our challenge is to identify, outreach and house every individual experiencing chronic homelessness in Santa Cruz County, and ultimately end chronic homelessness for our most vulnerable citizens by 2020.
 Learn more here.

 Progress So Far

 Why This Works

 There is already a record of success with Permanent Supportive Housing in Santa Cruz County.
-The problem is there isn't enough of it, and the people who need it the most (vulnerable street-homeless individuals) have the most difficulty accessing it.
+The problem is there isn't enough of it, and the people who need it the most (medically vulnerable street-homeless individuals) have the most difficulty accessing it.
 The solution is to gather detailed information on the needs of these chronically homeless men, women and families and coordinate the streamlined delivery of stable housing and supportive services for each of these vulnerable individuals.
 Remarkably, doing this also reduces total costs to our public institutions.
 Learn more here and sign up to stay informed here.